Use the cannibalisation feature to analyse how your existing branches and competitors' locations affect a location's catchment area

 When many of your own locations or competitors are located in the same area as the location you want to open, their catchment areas will overlap.
 The presence of these competing stores will decrease the potential of the location you analyse.
 This effect is known as cannibalization.

-By considering the effect, a manager gets a more accurate picture of a location’s true catchment area.
+By considering this effect, a manager gets a more accurate picture of a location’s true potential.
 If a shop owner wishes to open a new branch, she can immediately see whether that new store would “steal” potential customers from existing shops in the same area and how many.
-She can also see how many customers she potentially could win from competing shops nearby.
-Or, conversely, how a competitor’s new location might impact the catchment area of her branches in the same area.
+All these surrounding locations have an effect on the number of people that is expected to visit a store, as shown in the image below.